TrevorMassey/xhr_cloner/README.md

 # XHR Cloner

 This is a chrome extension which can be used to clone XHR calls from many websites and dump it into a file, into the console, or re-send them through another HTTP request to a server of the users choice.
+This is useful for situations where you don't have time to figure out a new API but still need to grab a bunch of JSON data for a prototype.

 ## Getting Started